-Located on the North American lithospheric plate, Corvo Island emerged about 700 thousand years ago and consist of a stratovolcano or composite volcano, this is, a volcano formed by pyroclastic levels alternating with lava levels.
+Located on the North American Lithospheric Plate, the island of Corvo emerged about 700 thousand years ago and consist of a stratovolcano or composite volcano, this is, a volcano formed by pyroclastic levels alternating with lava levels.

-The volcanic landscape of Corvo has a set of very peculiar forms and characteristics that are related mainly to the types of volcanic eruptions to which it was subjected.
-Highlighting the collapse caldera with 2.3x1.9 kilometres in diameter and a maximum depth of 305 metres, the Caldeirão.
+The volcanic landscape of Corvo has a set of very peculiar forms and characteristics, which are related mainly to the types of volcanic eruptions to which it was subjected.
+Stands out the collapse caldera with 2.3 x 1.9 kilometres in diameter and a maximum depth of 305 metres, the Caldeirão.

-The island is surrounded by steep sea-cliffs, the higher of the Azores that reach 718 metres altitude on the west coast, and are home to bays formed by coastal lava cords and some islets.
+The island is surrounded by steep sea-cliffs, the higher of the Azores that reach 718 metres altitude on the west coast and house bays formed by coastal lava cords and some islets.